PIH/openmrs-distro-pihemr/README.md

 Ensure that MySQL has a password set up for the root user

-- If you are able to run ```$ mysql -u root``` and access the MySQL Monitor without receiving an access denied error, it means that there is no root password set and you have to set it following the instructions here: https://dev.mysql.com/doc/refman/5.6/en/resetting-permissions.html
+- If you are able to run ```$ mysql -u root``` and access the client Monitor without receiving an access denied error, it means that there is no root password set and you have to set it following the instructions here: https://dev.mysql.com/doc/refman/5.6/en/resetting-permissions.html